The Three Musketeers (2011 film): Filming

-Filming began on 26 August 2010 and completed on 9 October in the same year.
+Filming spanned 26 August-9 October 2010.
 It was filmed with an Arri Alexa camera.
-A sizeable proportion of the funding for the film came from German sources: $4 million from Bavaria's bank fund (BBF) and film and TV fund (FFF), about $1.3 million from the German Federal Film Board, about $10 million in tax rebate cash from the German film fund, the DFF and $1 million (€800,000) in subsidy financing from the Berlin-Brandenburg Medienboard.
+A sizeable proportion of the funding came from German sources: $4 million from Bavaria's bank fund (BBF) and film and TV fund (FFF), about $1.3 million from the German Federal Film Board, about $10 million in tax rebate cash from the German film fund, the DFF and $1 million (€800,000) in subsidy financing from the Berlin-Brandenburg Medienboard.
 The production budget was between $75 million and $90 million.

 Soundtrack

 The soundtrack was composed by Paul Haslinger.

 British band Take That wrote and recorded the official single entitled "When We Were Young"; it was released on 22 August 2011 in the UK.

 Release

 Box office

-The film grossed $133,000,000.
+The film grossed $132,274,484.
 First released in Germany on 1 September 2011, it topped the box office with $3.38 million and has since grossed $16.20 million.
 It was released in Austria the same day, topping the box office with $503,239 on its opening weekend.
 It topped the box office during its opening weekends in Italy ($2,023,021), Brazil ($2,343,786) and Turkey ($219,645).
 In the UK, Ireland and Malta, it debuted with $2,312,509, when it was released on 12–14 October 2011.
-Its highest-grossing opening to date overseas was achieved in Japan ($3.86 million).
+Its highest-grossing overseas opening was achieved in Japan ($3.86 million).

 It was released on 21 October 2011 in North America opening at fourth place with $8,674,452.
 3D accounted for 55% of its total opening and the movie received a B CinemaScore.
 Milla Jovovich criticised Summit Entertainment for not "promoting [the film] properly" as a "family film" in the United States.
 Deadline Hollywood reported that Summit responded with "She doesn't know what she's talking about and we don't know where she's coming from." and that "Wouldn't you think she would call us first about this?
 It's frustrating.
 It's not the right way to behave.
 If she has a problem then come to the studio and talk about it".